NichakamonEk/NichakamonEk/README.md

 💼 Former Audit Assistant Manager — KPMG
 📊 Background: Audit → Data Analytics

-I have strong experience in **financial audit, data analysis, and business problem-solving**,
-with a focus on using analytics to support **decision-making, risk assessment, and strategic insights**.
+My background combines **financial audit, data analysis**, with a focus on using analytics to support **decision-making, risk assessment, and business insights**.

 ---